Impact event: Other impacts

+Human caused impacts

+In recent decades, human made probes have impacted either intentionally or unintentionally on several objects.
+Most of these probes were destroyed with little observable damage to their target.
+Some such probes on the Moon and Mars have left observable craters and debris.
+This includes landings such as the 1969 Apollo 11 Moon Landing Site.
+High velocity crashes such as the 1972 Apollo 16 S-IVB rocket, 2019 Schiaparelli EDM and 2023 Luna 25 have also made physical changes to the landscape in the form of impact craters.

+Specific missions designed to study effects including ejecta on target objects included 2005 Deep Impact mission on Tempel 1 which caused an 100+ meter diameter crater, 2019 Hayabusa2 mission on 162173 Ryugu, 2020 OSIRIS-REx mission on 101955 Bennu and 2022 Double Asteroid Redirection Test on Dimorphos.
+Observations show that Dimorphos lost approximately 1 million kilograms of mass and had its orbit changed as a result of the deliberate impact with the human made probe.

 Extrasolar impacts

 Collisions between galaxies, or galaxy mergers, have been observed directly by space telescopes such as Hubble and Spitzer.
 However, collisions in planetary systems including stellar collisions, while long speculated, have only recently begun to be observed directly.

 In 2013, an impact between minor planets was detected around the star NGC 2547 ID 8 by Spitzer and confirmed by ground observations.
 Computer modelling suggests that the impact involved large asteroids or protoplanets similar to the events believed to have led to the formation of terrestrial planets like the Earth.